BotiCb/BlitzARena/README.md

 - New weapon types with different stats
 - Expanded multiplayer modes (e.g., capture the flag)
 - Arena/map editor for custom matches
-- Support for AR glasses or wearable hardware

 ---